 Where are we going?
 We are going nowhere because there is nowhere to go.
 Why does life have to necessarily “go somewhere” or “progress” towards some “goal?”
 Why do we assume All must be linear with a “beginning” and an “end,” instead of cyclical without a beginning and an end?
 Even a casual examination of everyday phenomena shows us the fact All is cyclical as stated previously.
 The changing seasons, birth and death, precipitation and evaporation, the rotation of the Earth and its orbit around the Sun are only some of countless examples of the cyclical nature of All.
 In much commentary on human life, it is often said that history tends to repeat itself.
 This again is an example of the cyclical nature of All.
 If life was linear and we truly “got better” and “progressed” towards some ultimate “goal,” then humanity as a race would not continue to repeat our mistakes time and time and time again for millennia.
 While we have evolved over millions of years to become what we are today, and have made perhaps the most mind boggling rapid technological advances in the history of the human race over the past 150 years, that does not necessarily mean we have become “better” as a race.
 We are still selfish, greedy, lustful, fearful, hopeful, violent, needy, jealous, etc. In many ways, despite our technological advances, we really haven’t changed what we are at the core of our being.
 The reason we have not changed is because we cannot change the core of what we are since we, like everything else in the universe are a manifestation of the two aspects of oneness – stasis and change.
 All that we do and all that we are come down to these two fundamental aspects of All.

 What is life’s meaning?
 The meaning of life is what we define it to be.
-Our values define our life’s meaning and purpose, but it has no “objective” meaning outside what we assign it.
-D’Souza presupposes that concepts like “meaning,” “purpose,” and “going somewhere” are necessarily objective realities which actually exist independently of our minds, when they are not.
-It is his assumption of these ideas as facts, which they are not that makes his reasoning unsound.
+Our values define our life’s meaning and purpose, and can therefore have no “objective” meaning outside what we assign it.
+D’Souza presupposes that concepts like “meaning,” “purpose,” and “going somewhere” are necessarily objective realities which actually exist independently of our minds, when this cannot be demonstrated to be the case.
+It is his assumption of these non-falsifiable ideas as facts, which makes his reasoning unsound.
 While it is true our human brains are wired to look for and invent meaning, intent, purpose and such, that does not necessarily mean these things actually exist outside our minds.

 The only one of these four questions the atheist cannot answer because there is no answer to this question is, “Why are we here?”
 As in the words of the great Yoda, and as we will examine further in an upcoming chapter, “There is no why.”
 While religion attempts to “answer” these questions such as the four proposed by D’Souza, what he fails to see is the fact that in reality, religion answers nothing.
 Religion simply invents answers to that for which there are no answers, or to provide more palatable “answers” when the truth is either too painful or too disturbing for our vain and emotionally fragile egos to handle.
 In doing this, religion satisfies our strong, primal ego needs for closure, comfort, and certainty for those of us who cannot live without an answer or deal with the truth when it hurts.
-The problem with these “answers” posited by religion however, is they must necessarily be false since they are based on a self-contradictory and therefore impossible foundational belief in a separate “self,” and with this, belief in a separate ”supreme-being ego-god” to begin with.
+The problem with these “answers” posited by religion however, is they must necessarily be false since they are based on logical fallacies such as special pleading, as well as a self-contradictory and therefore impossible foundational belief in a separate “self,” and with this, belief in a separate ”supreme-being ego-god” to begin with.
 As for the ultimately meaningless question of “why,” there is never an answer to this question since the “why” of existence is ultimately unknowable, as will be explored in more depth in the upcoming chapter, “The Principles of Oneness.”
 Only that which is relative has answers.
 All is not relative, which means it therefore cannot have a knowable “answer” for it, rendering the “why” question meaningless.
 The other problem with the “why” question is it assumes intent and/or “purpose.”
 That is the very reason we ask the “why” question – to ascertain the “purpose” of something.
-As we learned earlier, there is ultimately no “reason” or “purpose” for existence itself.
+As we learned earlier, there is ultimately no knowable objective “reason” or “purpose” for existence itself.
 It simply is.
-Any “meaning” and “purpose” we have in our lives is of our own invention.
-The bottom line is, since ego is illusion, then “intent” and “purpose” are illusions as well since they are inventions of the ego and would therefore not exist without the ego.
+Any “meaning” and “purpose” we have in our lives is of our own invention as stated previously.
 That is yet another reason there is no “why,” and yet another reason the “why” question for existence itself is ultimately meaningless.
 Let us look at another example of sound deductive reasoning we will explore in the next chapter.

 - All religious beliefs in the supernatural are therefore false.